 Information for international students interested in applying to UMBC’s graduate programs.

 Learn more about the research conducted by COEIT faculty and staff, who work in partnership with state and federal agencies and industry to promote the transfer of research applications that benefit society.

 Research & Scholarship

 Includes fast facts, achievements, news, faculty interests and expertise, and more.

 Information about Campus-wide Centers and Institutes and Departmental Centers and Institutes.
 Also includes news, resources, policies & procedures, other information.

 Division of Information Technology

 The Division of Information Technology (DoIT) works closely with the UMBC community to implement the educational, research, and administrative goals of the University.
-Find out more about how to create your myUMBC account, use email, access FAQ and help links.
+Find out more about how to create your myUMBC account, use email, access frequently asked questions (FAQs) and help links.

 Information for New Students